zerox80/Linux/The Desktop Environment.md

-Here is a comprehensive explanation of the Linux Desktop Environment.

 ## 2.2 The Desktop Environment

 Welcome to one of the most defining—and often most confusing—aspects of the Linux ecosystem: the Desktop Environment.
 In operating systems like Windows or macOS, the user interface is fixed.
 The "desktop" *is* the operating system, and you cannot fundamentally change it.
 Linux operates on a different philosophy: **modularity**.